movicon/movicon/README.md

  2. `source/views`: This folder contains the 'views'.
  3. `source/controllers`: This folder contains the 'controllers'.

-Additionally this folder contains the `source/core` folder, containing the 'internal classes'.
+Additionally this folder contains the `source/core` folder, used for 'internal classes'.

+### `vendor/` folder

+The `vendor/` folder contains third-party software installed by the 'composer' package manager.
+It shouldn't be part of the repository and it was intentionally intentionally ignored by GIT (see `.gitignore` file).